-To enter a line into the score file that is only to be transferred to one part, begin the line with %h, where h is the hexadecimal digit representing the part number (1, 2, ..., 9, a, b, c).
-The first two characters will be stripped and the rest transferred to the desired part.
-For example, to force a line break to system 15 and a page break to page 2 in part 11 only, enter %bL15P2.
-The use of the hex digits a-c creates a potential incompatibility with prior versions.
-To minimize this, the character after "%" will only be interpreted as a part number if it represents a number less than or equal noinst; otherwise the entire line will be treated as an ordinary comment and transferred to all parts as a comment.
+To enter a line into the score file that is only to be transferred to one part, begin the line with h, where h is an extended hexadecimal digit representing the part number from 1 to 24 $(1,2,\ldots,9,a,b,c,\ldots,n,o)$.
+The first two characters will then be stripped and the rest transferred to the desired part.
+For example, to force a line break to system 15 and a page break to page 2 in part 11 only, enter hL15P2.
+The use of the extended hex digits a-o creates a potential incompatibility with prior versions.
+To minimize this, the character after "h" will only be interpreted as a part number if it represents a number less than or equal to noinst; otherwise the entire line will be treated as an ordinary comment and transferred to all parts as a comment.